dgoppenheimer/oppenheimer-blog/_posts/2015-11-04-textwrangler-solarized.md

   feature: textwrangler-solarized.jpg
   credit: Textwrangler and Solarized
 comments: true
+excerpt: I like using Textwrangler as my go-to text editor, but I wanted to use the low contrast Solarized themes.
+When I upgraded to Textwrangler 5, the Solarized themes no longer worked.
+Here is how I solved the problem.
 ---
 I have been using [Textwrangler](http://www.barebones.com/products/textwrangler/) for years as my go-to text editor.
 I also used [Atom](https://atom.io) for a while and learned that I appreciate the finer things like syntax highlighting and the lower contrast themes that help reduce eyestrain.
 There are certain features of Textwrangler that I like, so I decided to stick with it as my primary text editor, but customize it a bit by installing one of the low contrast themes.